 Mary Jo Lamberti, PhD

-Associate Director of Sponsored Research, Research Assistant Professor
+Director of Sponsored Research, Research Associate Professor

-Dr. Mary Jo Lamberti is a Research Assistant Professor at Tufts University School of Medicine and Associate Director of Sponsored Research at Tufts CSDD.
+Dr. Mary Jo Lamberti is a Research Associate Professor at Tufts University School of Medicine and the Director of Sponsored Research at Tufts CSDD.
 She is an internationally recognized expert on benchmarking drug development operating practices.
 Her research focuses on a variety of areas including outsourcing and partnerships, clinical supplies, investigative site initiation and management, patient recruitment and retention, and the use of technologies and digital solutions in clinical trials.
 She has published extensively and is a frequent speaker at global conferences.
 Dr. Lamberti holds a BA from Wellesley College and a PhD in psychology from Boston University.